Ternary Compression for Communication-Efficient Federated Learning: Background and Methods

 \section{Background and Methods}

 In this section, we first introduce some preliminaries of the standard federated learning workflow and its basic formulations.
-Subsequently, the definitions and main features of popular ternary quantization methods are presented, followed by an numeric example.
+Subsequently, the definitions and main features of popular ternary quantization methods are presented.